Robert Druitt: Biography

 Druitt, the son of a medical practitioner at Wimborne, Dorset, was born in December 1814.
-After four years' pupillage with Mr. Charles Mayo, surgeon to the Winchester Hospital, he entered in 1834 as a medical student at King's College and the Middlesex Hospital in London.
+After four years' pupillage by his uncle, Charles Mayo, surgeon to the Winchester Hospital, he entered in 1834 as a medical student at King's College and the Middlesex Hospital in London.
 He became L.S.A. in 1836, and M.R.C.S. in 1837, and settled in general practice in Bruton Street, Berkeley Square.

 In 1839 he published the Surgeon's Vade-Mecum, for which he is best known.
 Written in a very clear and simple style, it became a great favourite with students, and the production of successive editions occupied much of the author's time.
 The eleventh edition appeared in 1878, and in all more than forty thousand copies were sold.
 It was reprinted in America, and translated into several European languages.

 In 1845 Druitt became F.R.C.S. by examination, and in 1874 F.R.C.P., later receiving the Lambeth degree of M.D.
 He practised successfully for many years, and also engaged in much literary work, having for ten years (1862–72) edited the Medical Times and Gazette.
 He was an earnest advocate of improved sanitation, and from 1856 to 1867 was one of the medical officers of health for St. George's, Hanover Square.
 From 1864 to 1872 he was president of the Metropolitan Association of Medical Officers of Health, before which he delivered numerous valuable addresses.